ncbi/ribovore/documentation/ribodbmaker.md

 ---

-Steps to create an updated NCBI taxonmy tree file:
+Steps to create an updated NCBI taxonomy tree file:

 1. Move into a newly created directory - these steps will generate about a dozen files in that new directory.